TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 ### Introduction

-You already know the magic behind hash maps; now it's time to write your own implementation!
+You already know the magic behind hash maps.
+Now it's time to write your own implementation!

 #### Limitation